 - From 2020: implementing a break statement for nested loops, and reducing the need for padding between record elements and local variables by sorting them according to their alignment requirements.
 Assignment, Solution.

-- From 2021: implementing block expressions, where statements can be embedded in expressions, and reversing excessive common subexpression elimination: Assignment, Solution.
+- From 2021: implementing block expressions, where statements can be embedded in expressions, and reversing excessive common subexpression elimination.
+Assignment, Solution.
+Note: the reversal of excessive CSE is now incorporated already in the compiler used for the lab exercises.

 Some helpful hints